raysoham/raysoham/README.md

 -My standout project here is the basic-mvp-ppline as it has a fully working CI/CD pipeline so check that out

--The Java SWING GUI project is elementary and quite outdated

 -I like solving problems

 -I also like philosophy, anime, video games, and getting enlightened from time to time